xNok/dides/README.md

 }
 ```

-## Instance heartbeat
+## Instance Heartbeat

-We assume we recieve regular heartbit from the instances with an update with `code_version`, `configuration_version` and `status`
+We assume we receive regular heartbeats from the instances with an update with `code_version`, `configuration_version` and `status`

 ```
 PATCH /inventory/instances/{instanceName}
 {
   "code_version": "1.0.0",
-  "configuration_version": "1.0.1"
+  "configuration_version": "1.0.1",
   "status": 1
 }
 ```

-We use status code to represent the satus of an instance
+We use status codes to represent the status of an instance

 ```
 UNKNOWN  => 0